 How Much Do Surrogates Get Compensated?

-Compensation packages start between $35-45,000 for base compensation for a first-time surrogate and the package may be higher depending on insurance, location, and other variables such as multiples, travel, bed rest, etc. The compensation package is just one part of the total surrogacy experience and each case is individualized.
+At 3 Sisters Surrogacy, YOU decide your base compensation.
+We recommend that compensation packages usually start around $40k, and go up depending on experience, insurance, location, and other variables such as multiples, travel, bed rest, etc. The compensation package is just one part of the total surrogacy experience and each case is individualized.

 The exact amount of base compensation you will receive as a surrogate is determined on an individual basis and depends on a number of factors: